AxisCommunications/axis-web-video-player/example/README.md

 # WebRTC with Axis VaaS video player example

 An example how to use the VaaS video player

 ## Configuration

-Copy the `.env.local.template` file in the root directory to a new file called `.env.local`.
+Copy the `.env.local.template` file to a new file called `.env.local`.
 Replace the example values in the new file with values for the camera you want to live stream from.

 ## Running the example